Updated: March 14, 2019

 You can find Google Workspace security FAQs here.

-As with many web applications that have hardened data center security, the easiest access point for an intruder may well be via user login access.
+As with many web applications that have hardened data center security, the easiest access point for an intruder may be via user login access.

 Google Workspace User Access Security